WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **very constrained in terms of what they can do**.
 Full comparison table [available here](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/?utm_source=newsletter&utm_medium=email&utm_content=offbynone&utm_campaign=Off-by-none%3A%20Issue%20%23140)

+##### The CloudFront functions KeyValueStore

+- Prior to this change, you had to embed the configuration within the code itself.

+  - Think configuration for redirects or A/B tests.

+  - In addition, the configuration you put there does not contribute to the size of the function.
+This is quite important as the size of the function is somewhat constrained.

+- With _KeyValueStore_ one can update the values via an SDK in a separate process.
+This enables you to **skip the deployment of the functions when the config changes**.
+A very welcomed change if you ask me.

+- **There are constrains on the size of the store itself**.
+As they are much lower than DynamoDB limits, this feature might be using some different technology.

 #### Event Source Mapping

 - this is where **lambda service reads from other service and invokes your function**